 Having a strong portfolio, proven skills, and consistent results is key to being a successful freelancer.

 Freelancing can be a very rewarding form of making a living; however, it is not for the faint of heart.
 Prepare yourself for rejection; it’s unavoidable, so you’ll need to develop a thick skin.

 Moreover, you’ll also need a strong work ethic and the motivation to get the tasks done, regardless how much you like the brief, and done on time.
 Clients expect results, and freelancers often work under intense and punishing deadlines.
-Without these attributes, you may find yourself in a perpetual struggle with high odds of failing miserably.
+Without these attributes, you may find yourself in a perpetual struggle with high odds of failing.